 7. Utrecht, The Netherlands

 The city has 300,000 people, and nearly 60 percent use their bikes primary mode of transportation.
-The government has also been investing in new and innovative cycling projects, like the world’s first floating roundabout for cyclists.
+The government has also invested in new and innovative cycling projects, like the world’s first roundabout for cyclists.
 Several designated bike lanes and bicycle-dedicated streets exist here, and 33,000 bike parking areas are near the central station.

 Street parking is great here, and there are a lot of bike shops in the city.
 Street parking rates are €2.50 per day, and the off-street parking rates are €4.00 per day (for 10 hours).
 The Utrecht Card also includes free parking for bikes in the city.
 Utrecht is a great city for those looking for a relaxed ride through the city streets and along the canals.

-Street parking is usually busy, but the place has some off-street parking garages.
-These are perfect for long-term parking and can be used to store your bike overnight.
+Street parking is usually busy, but there are some off-street parking garages.
+These are perfect for long-term parking and can store your bike overnight.
 The only issue is that there aren’t enough bike lanes to accommodate the traffic!
-New riders might find it hard as it gets a bit crowded on the bike lanes at peak hours.
+New riders might find it hard as the bike lanes get a bit crowded at peak hours.

 Overall, Utrecht is a great place to ride and one of the most bike-friendly cities in Europe.
 The city would be perfect for cyclists with a few new projects and more bike routes!
 What’s more, Utrecht has the potential to become the best bike-friendly city in the world today quickly.